 Here, Wang teaches that if a file format is not identified or recognized, then the file is compressed with a default lossless compression algorithm.
 Pet.
-18 (citing Ex.
-1008, 4).
-Dr. Zeger, Patent Owner's Declarant, agreed that a file format could potentially refer to a data type.
+19 (citing Ex.
+1009, 4).
+Dr. Zeger, Patent Owner's Declarant, agreed that a file format potentially could refer to a data type.
 Pet.
-Reply 13-14 (citing Ex.
-1012, 87:23-88:6).
+Reply 13 (citing Ex.
+1014, 87-88).
 With respect to Patent Owner's argument that Wang never fails to recognize any data types, Franaszek recognizes the issue and teaches the use of a default compression algorithm if a data type is not recognized.
 Pet.
-19; Pet.
-Reply 13; Ex.
-1010, 5:49-54.
-This is consistent with the holding in KSR, that any need or problem known in the field of endeavor at the time of invention and addressed by the patent can provide a reason for combining the elements in the manner claimed by Petitioner.
-KSR Int'l Co. v.
-Teleflex Inc., 550 U.S.
+22 (citing Ex.
+1011, 5:49-54).
+This is consistent with the holding in KSR, that any need or problem known in the field of endeavor at the time of invention and addressed by the patent can provide a reason for combining the elements in the manner claimed by

-398, 420 (2007).
+Petitioner.
+KSR, 550 U.S. at 420.
 Furthermore, Dr. Zeger acknowledged that the number of data types was increasing at the relevant time period, so that, as Petitioner argues, a POSITA would have been well aware of this issue at the time.
+Pet.
+Reply 13-14; Ex.
+1014, 88.
+Dr. Creusere also explained that

+[b]ased on the teaching of Wang to use a default lossless compression algorithm, such as LZW, when the file format is not identified or recognized and the teaching of Franaszek to use a default compression method when the data type is not recognized, a person of ordinary skill in the art would have been motivated to implement a default lossless compression algorithm, such as LZW, when the type of data contained in the file is not identified or recognized (e.g., if and when implementing Matsubara's technique for identifying the type of data in a file does not identify the data type).

 Ex.
-1012, 88; Pet.
-13-14.
-Dr. Creusere explained that "[b]ased on the teaching of Wang to use a default lossless compression algorithm" when the file format is not identified or recognized, and the teaching of Franaszek to use a default compression method when the data type is not recognized, a person of ordinary skill in the art would have been motivated to implement a default lossless compression algorithm when the type of data contained in the file is not identified or recognized (e.g., if and when implementing Matsubara's technique for identifying the type of data in a file does not identify the data type).
-Ex.
-1011 ¶ 86.
+1013 ¶ 86.